iamdcj/javascripts/overview/README.md

 ### **High-Level**

-JavaScript is highly abstracted from the machine code/instructions, making it a very programmer-friendly language to work with when developing applications.
+JavaScript is highly abstracted from the machine code/instructions, making it a very programmer-friendly language to work with when engineering applications.

 ### **Interpreted/JIT-compiled**